 - · Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current-year forms, instructions, and publications and prior-year forms and instructions.
+Call 1-800-TAX FORM (1-800-829-3676) to order current-year forms, instructions, and publications, and prior-year forms and instructions.
 You should receive your order within 10 days. - · Asking tax questions.
-Call the IRS with your tax questions about exempt organizations at 1-877-829-5500. - Solving problems.
+Call the IRS with your tax questions at 1-800-829-1040. - Solving problems.
 You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers.
 An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
 Call your local Taxpayer Assistance Center for an appointment.
-To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service.
+To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service. - TTY/TDD equipment.
+If you have access to TTY/TDD equipment, call

-- TTY/TDD equipment.
-If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
-Call 1-800-829-4477 and press 2 to listen to pre-recorded messages covering various tax topics. - Refund information.
-If you would like to check the status of your 2004 refund, call 1-800-829-4477 and press 1 for automated refund information or call 1-800-829-1954.
-Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
-Have your 2004 tax return available because you will need to know your filing status and the exact whole dollar amount of your refund.
+- 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
+Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics. - · Refund information.
+To check the status of your 2011 refund, call 1-800-829-1954 or 1-800-829-4477 (automated refund information 24 hours a day, 7 days a week).
+Wait at least 72 hours after the IRS acknowledges receipt of your e-filed return, or 3 to 4 weeks after mailing a paper return.
+If you filed Form 8379 with your return, wait 14 weeks (11 weeks if you filed electronically).
+Have your 2011 tax return available so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund.
+If you check the status of your refund and are not given the date it will be issued, please wait until the next week before checking back. - Other refund information.
+To check the status of a prior year refund or amended return refund, call 1-800-829-1040.

-Evaluating the quality of our telephone serv-

-ices.
-To ensure that IRS representatives give accurate, courteous, and professional answers, we use several methods to evaluate the quality of our telephone services.
-One method is for a second IRS representative to sometimes listen in on or record telephone calls.
+Evaluating the quality of our telephone services.
+To ensure IRS representatives give accurate, courteous, and professional answers, we use several methods to evaluate the quality of our telephone services.
+One method is for a second IRS representative to listen in on or record random telephone calls.
 Another is to ask some callers to complete a short survey at the end of the call.